saattrupdan/saattrupdan.github.io/_posts/2019-05-29-exponential.md

 > **Defintion** (Memoryless distribution).
 A distribution $\mathcal D$ is **memoryless** if $X\sim\mathcal D$ implies $P(X\geq s+t\mid X\geq s)=P(X\geq t)$ for all $s,t>0$.

-To understand why this could justfied as being *memoryless*, take the example of $X$ counting the waiting time for the train.
+To understand why this could justified as being *memoryless*, take the example of $X$ counting the waiting time for the train.
 In this case the equation is stating that the probability of waiting at least $t$ minutes is independent of what time it is: we "forget" that we might have waited some time already.
 Note that $X\sim\text{Expo}(\lambda)$, with $\lambda$ the number of arrivals per minute.

 On a more discrete note, we could consider buying scratch cards.
 Even if we have bought ten scratch cards and won nothing, that does *not* increase the odds of winning if we buy another one!
 Note that this is following a geometric distribution, as we are counting the number of failed trials until the first success.